steppony/Qiskit-Hackaton/README.md

  - [Superdense coding](https://github.com/steppony/Qiskit-Hackaton/blob/main/Exercises/test_exercise.ipynb) exercise with instructions to do at home

 Takeaway:
-- Be confident to engange other quantum circuits
+- Be confident to tackle other quantum circuits

 # Qiskit-Hackaton Excersices
 The tasks done by us can be found in the [Hackathon_Excersices](https://github.com/steppony/Qiskit-Hackaton/tree/main/hackathon_exercises) folder.